-- Open with Silence -- begin meetings with a moment of silence to allow time for members to meditate, pray, or perhaps reflect on the upcoming agenda.
+- Open with Silence -- begin meetings with a moment of silence to allow time for members to meditate, pray, or reflect on the upcoming agenda.

 - Intimate Check-ins -- at the outset of meetings, have members report briefly on their recent self-development effort(s).

-- One-on-one Interactions -- apart from official meetings.
+- One-on-one Interactions -- apart from official meetings, members:

-- Listening Dyads -- meet with a friend, agree on how much time you will have together, and divide the time equally.
+- Listening Dyads -- meet with a fellow member, agree on how much time you will have together, and divide the time equally.
 Then, first one of you, and then the other, reports on what has been happening in her or his life and what she or he has been thinking and feeling.
 Listeners interrupt only to ask a question to clarify something they did not understand.
 The person talking may use some of her or his time to ask for advice or information, or she or he may just report.
 Allow five minutes at the end of the exchanges to reflect on the experience and consider making plans for another.

 - Informal Groups -- apart from official meetings, members who meet informally in small groups use the following methods to support each other with their self-development.